Charcoal-SE/charcoal-se.github.io/training/index.md

 everything - you'll pick it up as you go.

 ## Participation
-Just so we're clear on this one - there are no minimum participation requirements for Charcoal.
+Just so we're clear on this - there are no minimum participation requirements for Charcoal.
 I know being linked to an intimidating series of documents with serious titles like TRAINING kinda brings that feeling with it, but rest easy.
-You're equally awesome if you handle 1 spam post a month as if you handle 1000 - this training series is just making sure we're all doing it consistently.
+You're equally awesome if you handle 1 spam post a month or if you handle 1000.
+This training series is just making sure we're all doing it consistently.

 ## Training Index